nlpodyssey/verbaflow/README.md

 This command runs the inference on the specified model.

 Please make sure to have the necessary dependencies installed before running the above commands.

-> The library is optimized to run in x86-64 CPUs.
-If you want to run it on a different architecture, you can use the `GOARCH=amd64` environment variable.

 ## Dependencies